 - Development and distribution of techniques and tools to enable all of the above.

 To process quantum information we must be able to move it both short and long distances.
 Technologies for accomplishing such things are still under early R&D, for which NIST measurement science will be necessary for progress.
 ITL work in this area includes

 - Investigation of fundamental quantum operations, such as measurements (e.g., Bell measurement) and teleportation with entangled photon pairs.
 These are first steps in the development of technologies such as quantum repeaters, linear optics quantum computers, and inter-quantum system communications.

 - Development and measurement of optical components, such as frequency converters, single photon generators, and entangled photon generators, as needed to support quantum communication.

-- Measurement and analysis of quantum communication protocols.
+- Measurement and analysis of quantum communication and networking protocols.

 - Development and measurement of supporting communication technologies, including high-speed data processing components.